node-prism/arc/README.md

 // ]
 ```

-You can also use dot notation to reference deeply-nested properties, e.g.:
+You can also use dot notation to reference deeply nested properties, e.g.:

 ```typescript
 find(